Site Title Image

 Your selection of race used to dictate your starting skills, starting spells, and racial abilities.

-After 4.0.0, your race dictates a racial passive and nothing else.
-Starting skills and spells and more other effects are determined by the class and trait you choose.
+Now, your race dictates a racial passive and nothing else.
+Starting skills and spells are determined by the class and trait you choose.

 This allows for a wider range of more interesting RP oppurtinities and builds, and is similar to how character creation worked in older elder scrolls games